johannsp/CWRUBC-Password-Generator/README.md

 All generated passwords contain lower case letters, but the user can choose which other special characters may be present.

+Unlike the enforceRequirementsVersion branch, the chooseCharsetVersion branch logic does not make lower case characters more likely to occur than allowable special characters.

-User critera for an acceptable password include
+User criteria for an acceptable password include
 - Specify minimum password length between 8 and 128
 - User controls which special characters beyond lower case can be included:
   - Whether password can include upper case letters